mastersign/logsweet-panel/README.md

   --version      Show version number
   --config       Path to JSON config file
-  --port, -p     Port to bind the HTTP server to (default: 80) --host, -h     IP address to bind the HTTP server to (default: localhost) --connect, -c  Host/IP and port of logsweet PUB sockets
+  --port, -p     Port to bind the HTTP server to (default: 80) --host, -h     IP address to bind the HTTP server to (default: 127.0.0.1) --connect, -c  Host/IP and port of logsweet PUB sockets
 ```